All the King's Men (1949 film): Plot

-During his time as Governor, Stark ends up utilizing his power in aggressive and corrupt ways as Burden develops a black book of biographical leverage to extract political favors and votes in support of their agenda.
-He covers up a scandal by a member of his administration, after which Judge Stanton resigns as Attorney General and publicly asserts Stark's corruption.
-Stark's loss of morals, corruption, and alienation from his small-town self is exacerbated as he philanders with many women, including Anne and Sadie.
-Feeling the pressure of his father's status, Stark's adopted college-aged son Tommy drinks to deal with his feelings about his father.
+During his time as Governor, Stark wields power in aggressive and corrupt ways as Burden develops a black book of biographical leverage to extract political favors and votes in support of Stark's agenda.
+Stark covers up a scandal by a member of his administration, after which Judge Stanton resigns as Attorney General and publicly asserts Stark's corruption.
+Stark's loss of morals, and alienation from his former self, is exacerbated as he philanders with women, including Anne and Sadie.
+Feeling the pressure of his father's status, Stark's adopted college-aged son Tommy copes by drinking.
 Following a football practice where Stark berates Tommy for drinking, Tommy gets drunk and crashes his car, injuring himself and killing his female passenger.
 To combat the bad press, Stark pressures Tommy into a game despite him not being fully recovered.
-During the game, Tommy takes a rough hit and is rushed to the hospital.
-Stark, blaming himself for Tommy's injury, begs Adam, a surgeon, to do all he can.
-Adam, preferring to wait for a specialist, ultimately agrees to operate after Stark clumsily tries to entice him by offering to build a new hospital for the public.
-Tommy ends up a paraplegic.
+During the game, Tommy takes a rough hit, is severely injured, and rushed to hospital.
+Stark, blaming himself for Tommy's injury, initially demanded a specialist, but owing to the pressure of time, has no choice but for Adam to operate.
+As Adam warned beforehand, Tommy ends up a paraplegic.

-Following this, Burden gives Anne evidence of Judge Stanton's possible past wrongdoing that Burden has buried out of respect for the judge's lifetime career.
-Stark begins his re-election campaign for Governor by visiting his estranged family.
+Burden gives Anne evidence of Judge Stanton's possible past wrongdoing that Burden has buried out of respect for the judge.
+Stark begins his re-election campaign by visiting his estranged family.
 While there, Judge Stanton publicly blames Stark for the suspicious death of the father of the girl in Tommy's car accident after the father refused Stark's bribe to make it go away.
-An impeachment trial is brought against Stark and the judge controls how certain senators will vote at the trial.
-Stark issues orders to "turn the yokels out" to demonstrate in his support and there are concerns that he might use the state militia to remain in power.
-In desperation, Stark visits Judge Stanton and attempts to strongarm him to release his senators with the evidence that Burden found, given to him by Anne.
-However, Judge Stanton commits suicide, and the impeachment ends with Stark's acquittal.
+Stark is impeached.
+The judge controls how certain senators will vote at the trial.
+Stark issues orders to "turn the yokels out" to demonstrate on his behalf and it is expected that he will use the state militia to remain in power.
+Stark visits Judge Stanton in an attempt to strongarm him into releasing his senators with Burden's evidence, which was given him by Anne.
+Judge Stanton commits suicide and the impeachment ends with Stark's acquittal.

-During Stark's public victory celebration, Adam distraught over the pressure put on the judge mortally shoots Stark, believing that the only reason he was appointed as the director for the hospital was that his sister was Willie Stark's mistress.
-Having lost his respect for Stark, Burden tries to get Anne's agreement to find a way to destroy Stark's reputation following his death.
-Stark dies on the steps of the state capitol bemoaning his stolen opportunity for greatness and wondering why it happened to him.
+At Stark's public celebration, distraught over the pressure put on Judge Stanton, Adam shoots Stark, in the belief that the only reason he was appointed hospital director was because his sister was Willie Stark's mistress.
+Having lost all respect for Stark, Burden tries to persuade Anne to help him destroy Stark's reputation.
+Stark dies on the steps of the capitol bemoaning his lost opportunity for the presidency and wondering why this had to happen to him.